 - 2Look for Providers That Cover Pre-Existing Conditions

-Focus your search on companies that explicitly cover pre-existing conditions.
-AKC covers both curable and incurable pre-existing conditions after a year of continuous coverage, while Pumpkin covers curable conditions after a six-month symptom-free period.
+Focus on companies that include pre-existing conditions in their coverage.
+AKC covers both curable and incurable conditions after one year of continuous enrollment, while Pumpkin covers curable conditions after a six-month symptom-free period.

 - 3Compare Multiple Quotes